daffainfo/ctf-writeup/0xL4ugh CTF 2023/Bruh/README.md

 ?>
 ```

-To print the flag, we need to request to the website with 2 parameter, `username` and `password` and the value of these 2 parameters is `admin`.
+To print the flag, we need to send a request to the website with 2 parameters, `username` and `password` and the value of these 2 parameters is `admin`.
 But there is some check, we can input an `admin` in the username.

 ## How to Solve?
 We need to bypass `$username=="admin"` this code by capitalizing one of the character.
 So from `admin` to `aDmin` will bypass the check and the website will print the flag